sbonias/weather-dashboard/README.md

 //      -Function to output 5-Day Forecast
 //          -jQuery to dynamically output data point using the call data
 //      -Function to convert degrees from C to F
-//      -Function to apply colored background to UV Index depending on high vs low (OUTSTANDING)
+//      -Function to apply colored background to UV Index depending on high vs low
 //      -Bonus: Add your current city's data on page load (OUTSTANDING)
 //------------------------System Requirements--------------------------------
 // What I need for this to work: